abilian/lab.abilian.com/docs/Tech/Software Engineering/Effective software development.md

-There are several important heuristics for effective software development that help our team create high-quality, maintainable, and efficient software.
+Here are several important heuristics for effective software development that help our team create high-quality, maintainable, and efficient software.

 Remember, these heuristics are guidelines to help you develop effective software, but they should not be treated as strict rules.
 Always consider the context and unique requirements of your project when applying these heuristics.